Jeffrey Bruce Klein: Criticism

 Charles Peters, editor-in-chief of the Washington Monthly, said in The New York Times: "There has been this strong movement on the left that is trying to free themselves from the automatic clichés of the left.
 That is praiseworthy.
 But I think Jeff and all the former left is in danger of losing the passion for the downtrodden and losing touch with the people I worry most about: the working poor and the lower middle class."
 A San Francisco Chronicle article said Klein's editorial positions were but one side of a split between two progressive camps.
 “The rift at San Francisco's MoJo, a liberal standard-bearer since its founding, reflects strains within the left in general.
 From Washington, D.C., to Berkeley, liberals are divided over whether to adhere to 1960s-rooted values or to rethink approaches toward achieving the goals of feminism, affirmative action and other causes.”
 Klein's criticism that liberals’ continuing support of affirmative action was eroding their moral credibility came under fire from many, including C. Eric Lincoln, Derrick Bell and the anthology Multiculturalism in the United States.

-Personal
+Personal life and death

-Klein has two children (Jacob and Jonah) from his marriage to Judith Weinstein Klein, a therapist and authority on ethnic self-esteem.
-She died at their home on August 9, 1996, the couple's 25th wedding anniversary.
-A second marriage ended in divorce.
+Klein had two children (Jacob and Jonah) from his marriage to Judith Weinstein Klein, a therapist and authority on ethnic self-esteem.
+She died from cancer at their home on August 9, 1996, the couple's 25th wedding anniversary.
+He later married Judi Cohen, though they subsequently divorced.
+He was then married to Claudia Brooks Klein from 2020 until his death, from complications of familial peripheral neuropathy, at his residence in Menlo Park, California, on March 13, 2025, at the age of 77.
+In addition to his wife and sons, he is survived by his sister, brother, two daughters-in-law, and four grandchildren.